 The roles of liver-directed therapies have not been well defined.
-Liver-directed therapies are sometimes utilised after the cancer has progressed on systemic therapy but remains limited to the liver, or in addition to systemic therapy in earlier stages of metastatic disease, aiming to ablate all sites of disease.
+Ablative treatments are sometimes utilised after the cancer has progressed on systemic therapy but remains limited to the liver, or in addition to systemic therapy in earlier stages of metastatic disease, aiming to ablate all sites of disease.
 Whether this rationale is valid remains uncertain.
 Although some of these methods can provide local control, it is unclear whether the sequential use of regional treatments followed by systemic therapy at the time of progression provides better long-term benefit, in terms of duration of symptom control or survival, than systemic therapy alone.
-Embolisation techniques rely on the unique differential blood supply of the liver, in which hepatic metastases are preferentially supplied by the hepatic artery.
-These techniques are used for more diffuse liver metastases.

-European Society for Medical Oncology (ESMO) consensus guidelines for the management of patients with colorectal cancer (2016)[3], that patients whose disease is not amenable to surgical resection, but who have a limited number of metastases and involved sites (oligometastatic disease), may be considered for local liver ablative treatments as part of a 'situation-adapted' treatment strategy following systemic therapy.
+European Society for Medical Oncology (ESMO) consensus guidelines for the management of patients with colorectal cancer (2016),^[3] that patients whose disease is not amenable to surgical resection, but who have a limited number of metastases and involved sites (oligometastatic disease), may be considered for local liver ablative treatments as part of a 'situation-adapted' treatment strategy following systemic therapy